 Q: Why do I get a headache when I sing or hear loud sounds?

-It’s not normal to feel pain when you’re using your voice.
+A: It’s not normal to feel pain when you’re using your voice.
 There can be many reasons for getting a headache from loud sounds.
 We recommend seeing an ear, nose, and throat specialist for both issues.

 Q: Sometimes when I wake up, it’s hard to swallow and I’ve lost my voice.
 What is the fastest way for me to get back to normal?